Aitous/ENE251/README.md

 In this repository, you will find the code used to produce a lumping for the oil in the reservoir from which we are producing using EOR operations.

+Over Parts A and B, the elements of the project include the followin:

+• The coding of a routine for expansion and pseudoization of the compositional description of a reservoir fluid.
+• Tuning of the pseudocomponent EOS properties.
+• Coding of a mixing-cell algorithm for determining MMP.
+• Coding of a corresponding states viscosity routine.

-There are 2 parts of this project:
+The 2 parts of this project are defined as follows:

 -Part A: The objective is to lump the components trying different expansions using Pedersen et al procedure.
 We then run a CME (constant mass expansion) experiment to determine the Pressure Saturation.
 We try different EOS in doing so, the SRK (Soave-Redlich-Kwong) and the PR (Peng-Robinson).
 We also experiment with different options: using binary cofficients or not, different lumpings,...The plots are confronted to the experiment and you can see the results in the figure.
+An example of a possible lumping can be seeing below:

 |Component | Mole % | Tc (K) |Pc (atm) | omega | MW (g/mol)|
 |----------|--------|--------|---------|----------|-----------|